google_counter

 HIPEC vs PIPAC treatment for peritoneal cancer

-What to choose, PIPAC or HIPEC?
+What to choose: PIPAC or HIPEC?

+In most cases, a patient who suffers from peritoneal carcinomatosis caused by colorectal or other type of cancer does not have to choose between HIPEC or PIPAC.
+The two procedures are not interchangeable as they have different indications.
 In standard cases, cytoreductive surgery and HIPEC, an intraoperative lavage of the abdomen with a heated solution of chemopreventive agents, are considered the first line of treatment for peritoneal carcinomatosis.

 At the same time, PIPAC is used if:

-- Surgery is contraindicated due to poor general condition, high carcinomatosis index, small intestine lesions or any other reasons
+• Surgery is contraindicated due to poor general condition, high carcinomatosis index, small intestine lesions, or any other reasons

 PIPAC and HIPEC for peritoneal carcinomatosis are not mutually exclusive procedures either.
-If a person has undergone several courses of PIPAC and the carcinomatosis index has decreased to the degree where the physician feels it is possible to perform surgery, then cytoreductive surgery with HIPEC may be used.
+If a person has undergone several courses of PIPAC and the carcinomatosis index has decreased to the degree where the physician feels it is possible to perform surgery, then cytoreductive surgery with HIPEC may be performed.
 The order can also be reversed: first the person undergoes surgery and HIPEC, and then he can use PIPAC if the cancer starts to progress again in the distant period after surgery.

-HIPEC is often performed for colorectal cancer with peritoneal carcinomatosis and ovarian cancer, while most patients with gastric, liver, pancreatic carcinomatosis are not candidates for surgery.
+However, PIPAC is more often used as a stand-alone procedure rather than as a preparation for surgery.
+It is commonly recommended for inoperable patients.
+HIPEC is often performed for colorectal cancer with peritoneal carcinomatosis and ovarian cancer, while most patients with gastric, liver and pancreatic carcinomatosis are not candidates for surgery.
 For these patients, PIPAC remains a good treatment option.
-This technique is minimally invasive as opposed to HIPEC and can help keep the disease under control for a longer period of time, reduce symptoms and reduce the risk of complications.
+This technique is minimally invasive as opposed to HIPEC and can help to keep the disease under control for a longer period of time, reduce symptoms, and lower the risk of complications.

 Where to get treatment for peritoneal carcinomatosis with PIPAC?

-Leave a request at the Booking Health website to get a consultation with a medical tourism specialist.
-The best PIPAC center specializing in the treatment of certain cancer diseases will be selected for you.
-The cost of medical services when making an appointment through our service will be lower for you due to the exclusion of additional charges for foreign patients, and the travel management team will fully organize your trip.
+Leave your request at the Booking Health website to get a consultation with a medical tourism specialist.
+The best PIPAC center in Germany specializing in cancer treatment will be selected for you.
+The cost of medical services when making an appointment through our service will be lower due to the absence of additional charges for foreign patients.
+All organizational issues regarding the trip are fully covered by our travel management team.
+Contact BookingHealth to find out more about how to undergo PIPAC treatment in Germany.

 Choose treatment abroad and you will for sure get the best results!